Icon-Newsletter-smaller

 • Ninoy Aquino Parks and Wildlife

 The MRT-7 is currently under construction.
 Once completed, it will have a 22-kilometer railway with 14 stations.
-It also has a total of 108 cars.
-This San Miguel Corporation (SMC)-backed train line is expected to become fully operational by 2024-2025.
+It will also have a total of 108 cars.
+This San Miguel Corporation (SMC)-backed train line is expected to become fully operational by 2025.[3]

-Here’s the list of MRT station list in order for Line 7:
+Here’s the list of MRT stations in order for Line 7:

 • North Avenue Joint Station (or Common Station, which will connect the LRT-1, MRT-3, and MRT-7)